 Dealing with a property when separating

 Dividing property when separating is always difficult and legal advice should always be sought where possible.
-This section on property and separation will give you the base knowledge you need to understand your rights and how property can actually be divided.

 We’ve helped 40,000+ couples deal with their property split